spatie/guidelines.spatie.be/content/code-style/css.md

 </div>
 ```

-Block tags are interchangeable since styling is done by class.
+Tags are interchangeable since styling is done by class.

 ```html
 <!-- All the same -->